-- 54. In the event of any discovery of archaeological material: - a.
-The consent holder shall immediately: - i.
+- 59. In the event of any discovery of archaeological material: - a.
+The Consent Holder shall immediately: - i.
 Cease earthmoving operations in the affected area and mark off the affected area; and - ii.
 Advise the Canterbury Regional Council of the disturbance; and - iii.
 Advise Heritage New Zealand of the disturbance. - b.
-If the archaeological material is determined to be Koiwi Tangata (human bones) or taonga (treasured artefacts) by Heritage New Zealand, the consent holder shall immediately advise the office of the appropriate runanga (office contact information can be obtained from the Canterbury Regional Council) of the discovery. - c.
-If the archaeological material is determined to be Koiwi Tangata (human bones) by Heritage New Zealand, the consent holder shall immediately advise the New Zealand d.
+If the archaeological material is determined to be Koiwi Tangata (human bones) or taonga (treasured artefacts) by Heritage New Zealand, the Consent Holder shall immediately advise the office of the appropriate runanga (office contact information can be obtained from the Canterbury Regional Council) of the discovery. - c.
+If the archaeological material is determined to be Koiwi Tangata (human bones) by Heritage New Zealand, the Consent Holder shall immediately advise the New Zealand Police of the disturbance. - d.
 Work may recommence if Heritage New Zealand (following consultation with runanga if the site is of Maori origin) provides a statement in writing to the Canterbury Regional Council, Attention: RMA Compliance and Enforcement Manager that appropriate action has been undertaken in relation to the archaeological material discovered.
-The Canterbury Regional Council shall advise the consent holder on written receipt from Heritage New Zealand that work can recommence.
+The Canterbury Regional Council shall advise the Consent Holder on written receipt from Heritage New Zealand that work can recommence.